Joon-Klaps/viralgenie/docs/output.md

 ???- abstract "Output files"

     - `polishing/intermediate/cluster/`
-        - `<sample-id>/<sample-id>_cl#.json`: A json file containign information that is used by viralgenie internally like clusterID, centroid, members, cluster size, if the reference is external or a denovo contig.
         - `<sample-id>/<sample-id>.summary_mqc.tsv`: A tabular file with comments used for [Multiqc](#multiqc) with statistics on the number of identified clusters in a sample
         - `<sample-id>/<sample-id>.clusters.tsv`: A tabular file with metadata on all clusters in a samples.
 It's the json file of all clusters in a table format.